asterics/AsTeRICS-Grid/docs/manual/navigation.md

-# Navigation
+# User interface and navigation

-This chapter is about general appearance and navigation in AsTeRICS Grid,
+This chapter is about general appearance and navigation in AsTeRICS Grid:

+1. [Welcome view](navigation.md#welcome-view): intial view shown at first usage
+2. [Main view](navigation.md#main-view): starting view showing the recently used grid and navigation
+3. [Input options](navigation.md#input-options): options about how to select grid elements
+3. [Edit view](navigation.md#edit-view): view that allows modification of a grid

 [Back to Overview](index.md)